 Each year the Faculty Center selects between 30 and 50 full-time faculty members to participate in a 2½-day on-campus conference at the end of the fall semester.
 Each funded faculty member joins a cohort of colleagues from departments across campus to make a prepared presentation about professional practice related to the conference theme, attend workshops, and engage in think tank sessions.
 The event features some elements of a typical academic conference and other elements similar to a working retreat.

-The Faculty Center welcomes faculty proposals for the 2019 Winter Faculty Development Conference on December 11th-13th.
-This year’s theme is “Understanding our Students.”
+The Faculty Center welcomes faculty proposals for the 2020 Winter Faculty Development Conference on December 14th and 15th.
+This year’s theme is “Addressing the Teaching Challenges of 2020.”

-Approximately 40 faculty members will be selected to receive funding to participate in all sessions.
-Each funded faculty member will join a cohort of colleagues from across campus, make a prepared presentation about professional practice related to the theme, attend workshops, and engage in relevant think tank sessions.
-The event will feature some elements of a typical academic conference and other elements similar to a working retreat.
-Funded faculty participants are expected to attend all sessions on each of the three days.
+Approximately 75 faculty members will be selected to receive funding to participate in two days of remote sessions.
+Each funded faculty member will join a cohort of colleagues from across campus, prepare a document or video describing a teaching strategy related to the theme to be posted to the conference website (and later to an FCTL repository); attend a poster session to answer questions about their teaching; and engage in small group sessions about current campus issues.
+Funded faculty participants are expected to attend all sessions on each of the two days.
 All UCF faculty and staff are welcome to attend plenary portions of the event.

 Proposals will be reviewed using the following criteria: